 Just like with any traffic accident, it can be challenging to determine who is at fault for a bus wreck.
 It’s important, however, for an official determination of fault to be made because it’s the only way injured victims will be able to seek compensation for their related losses.
 Depending on the situation, it’s likely either the bus driver or bus company is at fault for what happened.

-When you work with a bus accident attorney, they’ll conduct an investigation to determine what happened.
+When you work with a bus accident attorney from McMath Woods P.A., we’ll conduct an investigation to determine what happened.
 They’ll use what you remember about the accident in conjunction with witness statements and collected evidence to make a fault determination.
 It’s likely the police will also conduct a separate investigation, which your lawyer may have access to.

 Understanding a Bus Driver’s Responsibilities

 The federal government regulates bus drivers and bus companies to promote safety.
 The Federal Motor Carrier Safety Administration is in charge of the rules that govern bus drivers all across the country.
 A number of regulations revolve around vehicle maintenance, driver health, and hours of service.

 In regard to vehicle maintenance, bus drivers need to make sure the vehicle is safe by regularly checking the tire pressure, lighting, and other components that revolve around keeping passengers safe.
 As far as driver health goes, bus drivers have to have good eyesight and hearing abilities and have no conditions that limit the control of their arms or legs.
 The hours of service rules prevent bus drivers from being on the road for too long.
 The longer a person is driving, the more likely they are to experience fatigue or distractions.